Two Causally Related Needles in a Video Haystack: Introduction

-To address these limitations, we propose a long-context video understanding benchmark, \shortname{}, including 902 1-needle questions and 1,494 2-needle questions.
-It evaluates two key abilities of VLMs: (1) the ability to extract relevant information from two locations in long videos and jointly reason about them, and (2) the ability to model the world in terms of cause and effect of human behaviors.
+To address these limitations, we propose a long-context video understanding benchmark, \shortname{}, comprising 2,606 1-needle questions and 1,494 2-needle questions.
+Out of these, 902 1-needle questions and all 2-needle questions involve causal, world-model reasoning. \shortname{} evaluates two key abilities of VLMs: (1) extracting relevant information from two locations in long videos and jointly reasoning about them, and (2) modeling the world in terms of causes and effects of human behaviors.

-To evaluate the first ability, we design 2-needle questions using a \emph{bridge entity}, or the information shared between two causally related events.
-The identity of the bridge entity is purposely obscured in the 2-needle question, so that the second needle cannot be retrieved before the identity is resolved, which in turn requires the first needle to be retrieved.
-This mechanism forces the model to jointly understand the two needles in order to answer the question.
-As a concrete example, Fig. \ref{fig:bridge entity} shows a cause event and an effect event that share a bridge entity, ``Superman's death,'' ambiguously referred to as ``tragedy.''
-To answer part 1 of the question, the model must first retrieve the effect event, which reveals the tragedy is Superman's death.
-Only after that, the model can answer part 2 by retrieving the clip showing the cause event.
-Suppose the bridge entity were explicitly stated, the question would become ``how did Superman die, leading to his memorial service in Metropolis'' and be answerable by retrieving the cause event directly.
-In that case, joint understanding of two needles would be unnecessary and the 2-needle question would degenerate to a 1-needle question.
+The causal 2-needle questions are constructed from a pair of cause and effect events.
+Each question should require the VLM to first retrieve the effect event and then the cause event.
+To formulate the question, we identify a \emph{bridge entity}, which is an entity or a piece of information shared by the cause event and the effect event.
+Part one of the question asks the VLM to resolve the bridge entity by retrieving the effect event.
+Part two of the question requires the retrieval of the cause of the effect event.
+As an example, Fig. \ref{fig:bridge entity} shows a cause event and an effect event that share a bridge entity, ``Superman's death,'' ambiguously referred to as ``tragedy.''
+To answer question part one, the model must resolve the content of the tragedy by retrieving the effect event, which reveals the tragedy is Superman's death.
+Only after that, the model can answer question part two by retrieving the video clip showing the cause of Superman's death.
+If the bridge entity were explicitly stated, the question would become ``how did Superman die, leading to his memorial service in Metropolis'', which can be answered by retrieving the cause event directly.
+In that case, the 2-needle question would degenerate to a 1-needle question.
+This novel problem formulation allows \shortname{} to assess the two-needle ability and the causal reasoning ability together.

-To assess the second ability, we design our benchmark to test VLMs on identifying the causes of events across diverse, often fictional scenarios.
-Causal reasoning is fundamental for understanding how actions lead to outcomes, enabling models to go beyond surface patterns to grasp underlying mechanisms \citep{pearl2000models}. \shortname{} evaluates the understanding of human behaviors from a causal perspective, complementing existing assessments of world models.